 What happens to my online application?

-Applications are stored in a database; after the closing date they are evaluated by a Selection Committee and a shortlist of suitable candidates is compiled.
+Applications are stored in a database; after the closing date they are evaluated by a Selection Board and a shortlist of suitable candidates is compiled.
 Applicants selected for the shortlist will then be invited to attend an interview.
-Applications are archived after the selection process for one year.

 Can I apply for more than one vacancy at a time?